ErinFlyingSkyRocket/DjOpenKB/documentations/FULL_FEATURE_DOCUMENTATION.md

 Admins have access to a clean stray upload files tool.
 It finds uploaded files that are no longer referenced by any article or Markdown file.

 The admin cleanup page allows review before deletion so admins can avoid removing files that should be kept.
+The cleanup logic checks both live article content and pending-update content so images used only by a pending update are not incorrectly treated as stray files.

 ### 12.2 Automatic Cleanup